fabrylab/pyTFM/docs/installation.rst

 .. hint::
     Execute the command "clickpoints register" from the terminal to add clickpoints to the "open width" menu for image files.
-You can find detailed information the usage of clickpoints
+You can find detailed information for the usage of clickpoints
     `here <https://clickpoints.readthedocs.io/en/latest/installation.html>`_.